-FormingSuite addresses four main tasks during the design of a sheet metal forming process.
+FormingSuite addresses three main tasks during the design of a sheet metal forming process.

-“COSTOPTIMIZER” provides users with a fast and accurate method for developing blank shapes and coil nests, and makes recommendations to alter stamped component designs for cost reduction.
-It is specifically designed for purchasers, planners, estimators, engineers, account managers, and tool and die designers.
+“COSTOPTIMIZER” and “COSTOPTIMIZER Advanced” provides users with a fast and accurate method for developing blank shapes and coil nests, and makes recommendations to alter stamped component designs for cost reduction.
+It is specifically designed for raw material cost calculation and quick formabilty analysis.

-“Process Planner” is an interactive environment for creating and documenting process plans based on part features such as flanges, holes, and embossments.
+“COSTOPTIMIZER Professional” is an interactive environment for creating and documenting process plans based on part features such as flanges, holes, and embossments.
 The process plan describes the processing sequence and the detailed actions in each operation.
-Cost analysis report is generated automatically based on the design process stages.
+Total tool cost analysis report is generated automatically based on the design process stages.

 "3D Addendum" feature included in all modues is a sculpting approach to creating and morphing addendum and binder geometry resulting in a fast, flexible, and visual approach to die face design.